-As many as 33% of people with diabetes will have some type of skin disorder during their lifetime.
+Diabetes can also affect the skin.
 Indeed, skin problems are sometimes the first indication that a person has diabetes.
 Common, diabetes-related skin disorders include itchy skin, bacterial infections, fungal infections, and diabetic dermopathy (patches of brown, scaly skin).
 Fortunately, many of these conditions can be either prevented or easily treated if caught early.

 If you have diabetes, you are at higher risk for gum disease

 than people who do not have the disease.
 To make matters worse, gum disease also raises your risk of heart disease and stroke.
 This is because diabetes may weaken your mouth's ability to fight germs.
 And while it’s true that anyone can get gum disease, having diabetes can make it worse and make it more difficult to control.
 Proper oral care and regular dental visits can help keep gum disease under control.

 Frozen shoulder can affect people with diabetes.
 A frozen shoulder, technically known as adhesive capsulitis, often begins as tenderness or soreness in the shoulder joint, usually following a bout with another musculoskeletal condition such as

 .
 As the shoulder becomes stiffer and more painful, people tend to use it less and less.
 Unfortunately, this adds to the stiffness and pain, creating a vicious cycle in which the shoulder’s range of motion decreases while the pain and stiffness increases.